 Illicit Fentanyl is 100 times more potent than morphine and 50 times stronger than heroin.
 There are two types of fentanyl: pharmaceutical fentanyl and illicit fentanyl.
 This site addresses ILLICIT FENTANYL.
 Drug cartels make and supply illicit fentanyl either as a standalone substance, as an additive deceptively put into other dangerous street drugs, such as heroin, cocaine, and methamphetamine, or as substitutes for these drugs.
 Illicit fentanyl is purposely and deceptively added to other drugs because of its extreme potency, making drugs cheaper, more powerful, more addictive, and more dangerous.
 Illicit fentanyl is found in all street drugs today.
 Fentanyl has also been identified in counterfeit prescription pills.
 These fake pills are made to look identical to legitimate prescription pills - such as Oxycontin®, Percocet®, Vicodin®, Adderall®, Xanax® and other medicines-and have been found in every state in the country.
 Criminal drug networks are harnessing the accessibility of social media and e-commerce to push deadly drugs into American communities and lure youth.
 Cartels and distributors continue to perfect this poison to distribute, addict, and deceive.

-For the first time in our nation's history, over 100,000 Americans have died of drug overdose in a single year 2020-2021.
-Fentanyl deaths are projected to double in the year ahead.
-Fentanyl poisoning is now the leading cause of death for adults aged 18-45 in the United States, surpassing suicide, gun violence, and car accidents.
-Fentanyl related deaths occur approximately every nine minutes.
-Tracking of deaths and poisonings has been insufficient and we believe the available data to be lower than the actuality of this crisis.
+For the first time in our nation's history, over 300,000 Americans have died of drug overdose and fentanyl poisoning in just a few years, from 2020 to the present.
+Fentanyl deaths are projected to increase in the years ahead.
+Children under 14 are dying of fentanyl poisoning faster than any other age group.
+Fentanyl continues to be the number one killer of adults 18-45.
+Fentanyl-related deaths occur approximately every five minutes, and DEA reports that at least 6 in 10 counterfeit pills are deadly.
+Tracking of deaths and poisonings has been insufficient, and we believe the available data is lower than this crisis's actuality.
 Illicit fentanyl is devastating every socioeconomic class.
-If you think illicit fentanyl cannot touch your family, we urge you to think again.
+If you think illicit fentanyl can't impact your family, we urge you to reconsider.

 ONE THING IS FOR SURE, prevention and education is a definite power to help others make educated choices.
 We are warning the public that illicit fentanyl is prevalent in the United States and can cause sudden death.
 We simply want to educate about the dangers of illicit fentanyl, inform and reduce victim fatalities.